-Each intern will have his/her time split between research, organizational outreach, programmatic support, and administrative tasks.
+Each intern will have their time split between research, organizational outreach, programmatic support, and administrative tasks.
 The specific allocation of responsibilities will vary depending on the needs of NI at any given time and an intern’s interests, skill set, experience, and education.
-However, no intern will be asked to spend more than 25% of his/her time on administrative tasks, and all interns will spend most of their time on research projects.
+However, no intern will be asked to spend more than 25% of their time on administrative tasks, and all interns will spend most of their time on research projects.

 We are looking to welcome undergraduate students, and graduate students with backgrounds in politics, international relations, peace studies, or similar fields, as well as, those with film, journalism, communications or English-related backgrounds.
 We are particularly looking for those that believe in the mission of the civil society and the UN who can represent our organization at meetings and events sponsored by Nonviolence International or its partners.
 Strong writers and creative-types who enjoy approaching difficult issues in an imaginative way are also welcome.
 Language skills are a bonus.